kai687/sphinxawesome-theme/docs/how-to/load.md

    extensions = ["sphinxawesome_theme"]
    ```

-   Loading the {{ product }} as an extension activates a few Sphinx extensions
+   Loading the {{ product }} as an extension activates the internal Sphinx extensions
    that enhance the user experience.

    ```{seealso}